Middle Harbor Shoreline Park

 Scenic Views and Trails

-The shoreline paths meander through restored beach areas and a man-made lagoon created during the park's development.
+The paths meander alongside restored beach areas and a charming man-made lagoon created during the park's development.
+With flat, paved walkways throughout, the park welcomes visitors of all mobility levels.

 Observation Points

-The park also includes an amphitheater overlooking the bay where live performances are sometimes held.
+The park also features an amphitheater overlooking the bay, occasionally hosting live performances against the backdrop of shimmering waters.

 Historical and Educational Value

-Middle Harbor Shoreline Park serves as both a recreational area and an educational site.
-Interpretive signs throughout the park provide information on the area's history, from its use by Native Americans to its time as a naval base.
+Middle Harbor Shoreline Park also functions as an educational site.
+Interpretive signs throughout tell the story of this land, from its use by Native Americans to its naval base era.

 Maritime Experience

-The park's location within an active port provides a unique opportunity to observe maritime operations up close.
-Visitors can watch massive container ships being loaded and unloaded by towering cranes at the adjacent Hanjin Terminal.
+One of the park's most unique aspects is its front-row seat to maritime operations.
+Where else can you watch massive container ships being loaded and unloaded by towering cranes at the adjacent Hanjin Terminal?

 All Features & Facilities